List of Top 20 Masai Mara Reserve Animals by Hail Tours Kenya

 Also referred to as Senegal Galago, Bush babies are one of the interesting Masai Mara Reserve animals.
 They are small arboreal and nocturnal primates with big round eyes that aid night vision as well as exceptionally fine hearing ability.
 They are also characterized by strong back legs that allow them to jump more than 5-6 feet in a vertical direction.

-Other interesting Masai Mara animals are Crested Porcupines, the Grant’s Gazelle, the Honey Badger, Olive Baboons, the iconic Pangolins, Side Striped Jackal, Slender Mongoose, Spotted Hyenas, the Spring Hare, the Straw-colored Fruit Bats, the Vervet Monkey, the common warthogs, to mention but a few.
+Other interesting Masai Mara animals are the Crested Porcupines, the Grant’s Gazelle, the Honey Badger, Olive Baboons, the iconic Pangolins, Side Striped Jackal, Slender Mongoose, Spotted Hyenas, the Spring Hare, the Straw-colored Fruit Bats, the Vervet Monkey, the common warthogs, to mention but a few.

 1. Bird List